Why it's impossible to write with a monkey named JoJo around

 “Eeh-eeh-eeh.”

 “Fine.”
-I snapped picture after picture of Bobo, all with his teeth showing and chin up, one with his hand on his head, another with his hairy arms in the air letting me know he wanted to be done now.
+I snapped picture after picture of JoJo, all with his teeth showing and chin up, one with his hand on his head, another with his hairy arms in the air letting me know he wanted to be done now.
 I ignored him and kept clicking the camera.
 “Hee-hee-hee.”

-“Eeh-eeh-eeh,” was Bobo’s response.
+“Eeh-eeh-eeh,” was JoJo’s response.

 I smiled as Dad took in the room, including one shredded dictionary.
 “Hee-hee-hee.”